huyvu38/Connection-Space/README.md

 ### Server.java <br/>

+A class representing the server that allows client to connect, processing of data and update the data after the specific actions of the client.

 #### Methods

+Username Validation: Ensures usernames are unique and meet formatting standards.<br/>
+Password Checks: Verifies password length for security and matches passwords for login.<br/>
+Create account: Check if user enter unique username and every information in the profile meet formatting standards.<br/>
+Login Verification: Authenticates user logins by matching usernames and passwords with database records.

 ### Method.java <br/>
 Contains boolean methods crucial to the function of the database system such as block user and add friend.
 Depends on Profile.java, future classes more integral to the database system will depend on this class.